Prostate Cancer

 Generally a high PSA or a change in PSA is a first warning sign that prostate cancer may be present.
 However, a high PSA does not mean prostate cancer.
 A Digital Rectal Examination may also be used to test for prostate cancer.

 If cancer is suspected a urologists will schedule a prostate biopsy to try and confirm diagnosis.
-Tissue from the prostate is viewed underneath a microscope and the results are reported using a grading system called a Gleason score to measure how aggressive the prostate cancer might be on a scale from 1-5 (see below).
+Tissue from the prostate is viewed underneath a microscope and the results are reported using a grading system called a Gleason score to measure how aggressive the prostate cancer might be on a scale from 1-5 (see image at left).

 At the Sperling Prostate Center we believe that it's important to have an MRI prostate scan before a prostate biopsy is performed by the urologist.
 The image and resolution produced by MRI is highly detailed and can detect tiny structural changes within the prostate.
 Often, Dr. Sperling will use various contrast agents to increase the accuracy of the images and to help identify potential tumors.
 The MRI scan can be an extremely accurate method to help the urologist detect prostate cancer.